rtbroadhurst/metrolink-journey-planner/README.md

 [![CI](https://github.com/rtbroadhurst/metrolink-journey-planner/actions/workflows/ci.yml/badge.svg)](https://github.com/rtbroadhurst/metrolink-journey-planner/actions/workflows/ci.yml)

 A Java route planner for the Manchester Metrolink tram network.
 Given a start and destination, it finds either the route with the **shortest time** or the route with the **fewest line changes**, using a variant of Dijkstra's algorithm over a graph of the network.
 It runs as either a Swing GUI or a command line tool.
+This was completed originally as coursework.

 ![Journey planner GUI](docs/screenshot.png)